I found three ducklings and wanted to share how I successfully raised them.

 - Warmth.
 When they are little ducklings, they need warmth!
 Especially if you only have one.
 Any heat lamp or lamp will do!

 - Proper housing.
 Any storage box will do to house your babies until they are older.
 You can use cardboard boxes too, but they might get wet, you will have to line the bottom of a cardboard box with a thick layer of newspaper.
 Any container that will house your baby ducklings will need to be lined.
 Ducks are the messiest animals I have ever had; they poop everywhere all the time!
 Also, during feeding times, food gets everywhere, make sure you have time to clean up.

 - Proper food.
 Ducklings have the biggest appetite in the world.
 If they don't attack their food as soon as they see it, that usually indicates sickness.
 It is quite easy to make homemade duck food, or you can buy cornmeal or duck starter meal.
 Cornmeal can be found at any grocery store, but duckling food can only be found in tack stores.
 Make sure not to buy adult waterfowl food for your baby ducklings because it is filled with medicine.
 Since baby ducks have such big appetites, it is very easy for them to overdose on any adult bird food.

 Baby ducklings need a variety of greens and protein in their diet, but it all needs to either be finely chopped or all ground up in a blender.
 Here are several homemade meals I made my baby ducks regularly.

 - Also, you may include fruit, but not too much because it might increase their droppings and is high in sugar.
 Some fruits to blend into a mixture are grapes, strawberries, apples, bananas, peaches, tomatoes, pears, and more.

 - For breakfast, lunch, and dinner, I would open my fridge and grab any of the above ingredients and throw them all into a blender and feed it to my ducklings.
-Some meals I would focus more on their veggies and greens and other times on their proteins, and sometimes just blended some apples for a little snack.
+For some meals, I would focus more on their veggies and greens and other times on their proteins, and sometimes just blended some apples for a little snack.